xrewdcbv.Png

 For Mentors

-Thank you for considering serving our GIS community as a MAGIP GIS mentor.
+Thank you for considering serving the Montana GIS community as a MAGIP GIS mentor.
 Being a mentor offers many benefits:

 • Contributing as a visible, effective, and on-going professional development leader benefits the overall use of GIS in Montana, thereby strengthening communities across the state.